A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Introduction

+\item Exploiting the new techniques, the CALM principle is proven to hold for \emph{connected monotonic queries} in \emph{rsync} systems with bounded delay and deterministic data delivery (Theorem 1 in Section~\ref{sec:sync_calm});

+\item A complete taxonomy of queries is provided that permits the identification of different types of coordination patterns (Section~\ref{sec:sync_calm}); and

+\item The definition of coordination previously introduced in \cite{AmelootNB13} is shown to collapse into the one we propose, when the synchronization constraints assumed on the system model are loosened (Section~\ref{sec:generic_snapshot_delay}). \end{enumerate}

+\stitle{Applications}: Data-parallel programs such as the one implemented on top of MapReduce and Apache Spark relies on the assumption that computation is executed in rounds.
+This assumption makes the implementation of distributed programs easier because hides to the developers details on coordination and on how tasks are executed by the systems.
+Nevertheless, coordination-free execution is shown to be faster when allowed.
+In fact, certain algorithms are shown to converge faster when (a bounded amount of) asynchrony is permitted~\cite{Niu:2011:HLA:2986459.2986537,Cui:2014:EBS:2643634.2643639}.
+In general, it is well known that coordination-free (asynchronous) computations are amenable to \emph{pipelining}, i.e., one-record-at-a-time executions of sequences of computations requiring no intermediate materialization of data; overall pipelining is highly desirable in the Big Data context, where full materialization is often problematic because of the limits on the available main memory.
+Finally, as previously mentioned, coordination-free programs are decomposable~\cite{DBLP:conf/sigmod/WolfsonS88}.

+Currently, all high-level data-parallel languages are compiled into synchronous (blocking) plans; for instance both Hive \cite{ThusooSJS09} and Pig \cite{OlstonRSK08} sacrifice efficiency in order to fit query plans into rounds of MapReduce jobs.
+Similarly, Spark SQL statically splits programs into stages separated by ad-hoc coordination logic.
+Other more sophisticated systems such as Hyracks \cite{BorkarCF11} and Apache Flink~\cite{AlexandrovBEF14} do provide the ability to pipeline operators, but it is the programmer's task to manually select the proper strategy.
+To our knowledge, only BigDatalog~\cite{Shkapsky:2016:BDA:2882903.2915229} and few other systems \cite{XieCGZ15,HanD15,Cui:2014:EBS:2643634.2643639,Niu:2011:HLA:2986459.2986537} have started to explore when asynchronous executions can be delivered as optimizations of parallel, synchronous programs, and these are mainly in the graph-processing and machine learning domain.

-The rest of the paper is organized as follows: Section \ref{preliminaries} introduces some preliminary notation.
-Section \ref{sec:synchronous_transducer_network} defines our model of synchronous and reliable distributed parallel computation, and shows that the CALM principle is not satisfied for systems of this type.
-Section \ref{sec:network_independence} proposes a new computational model based on hashing, while Section \ref{sec:refine_coordination} introduces a new definition of coordination.
+\stitle{Organization}: The rest of the paper is organized as follows: Section \ref{preliminaries} introduces some preliminary notation.
+Section \ref{sec:synchronous_transducer_network} defines our model of synchronous and reliable parallel system, and shows that the CALM principle is not satisfied for systems of this type.
+Section \ref{sec:network_independence} proposes a new computational model based on hashing, while Section \ref{sec:refine_coordination} introduces the new definition of coordination.
 Finally, Section \ref{sec:sync_calm} discusses CALM under the new setting.
-The paper ends with the discussion of related work and some concluding remarks.
+The paper ends with a comparison with other work and concluding remarks.
+The extended version of this paper~\cite{DBLP:journals/corr/InterlandiT14} contains some additional material: $(i)$ result on the decidability of independent specifications; and $(ii)$ a complete study on the expressive power of the bulk synchronous transducer network model.